 - As part of the regional coalition, the Port has advocated for the USIBWC to comply with secondary treatment effluent standards1, participated in the development of the USMCA Mitigation of Contaminated Transboundary Flows Project (also known as the Comprehensive Infrastructure Solution), and supported efforts to obtain funding to complete the projects and identify ongoing funding sources to maintain operations of the SBIWTP so the infrastructure can continue to function as intended for years to come.
 The Port supported local and state efforts that led to the signing of H.R.
-10545 which included \$250 million in construction funds to the USIBWC. - On April 3, 2024, the Board of Port Commissioners (Board) adopted a proclamation of a local emergency for Tijuana River Valley transboundary pollution crisis in solidarity with our regional partners.
-Since then, the Board has continued the declaration due to the on-going presence of transboundary flows and beach closures that are beyond the control of local resources, requiring substantial efforts and resources of the federal and state government.
-The Board will continue the declaration at their May 6, 2025 meeting. - The Port is a member of the Tijuana River Valley Recovery Team Steering Committee, led by the San Diego Water Board.
-At a meeting on March 19, 2025, the Team discussed potential projects eligible for funding through Proposition 4, which passed in November 2024.
-In addition, the Team discussed a request for the Office of Environmental Health Hazard Assessment (OEHHA) to review the findings of the
+10545 which included \$250 million in construction funds to the USIBWC.
+The Port is also a member of the Tijuana River Valley Recovery Team Steering Committee, led by the San Diego Water Board - On April 3, 2024, the Board of Port Commissioners (Board) adopted a proclamation of a local emergency for Tijuana River Valley transboundary pollution crisis in solidarity with our regional partners.
+Since then, the Board has continued the declaration due to the ongoing presence of transboundary flows and beach closures that are beyond the control of local resources, requiring substantial efforts and resources of the federal and state government.
+The Board will continue the declaration at their June 6, 2025 meeting. - Water Quality and Beach Closures: The beaches from Border Field State Park to Imperial Beach have been closed continuously for over three years (since December 8, 2021) due to the risk from pathogens in the sewage in the transboundary flows.
+The water quality impacts come from many sources including sewage released six miles south of the border in Punta Bandera, aging infrastructure in Tijuana and SBIWTP, and wastewater directly discharging into the Tijuana River.
+Recent water quality related activities: